• Skip to primary navigation

 • Main equipment

-• Stand mixer – of course, you don’t have to knead these Chelsea buns by hand, if you have one, you could use a stand mixer fitted with a dough hook, similar to this mixer.
-I’ve had mine for years and it really does make short work of kneading dough.
+• Stand mixer - of course, you don't have to knead these Chelsea buns by hand, if you have one, you could use a stand mixer fitted with a dough hook.
+I've had one for years and it does make short work of kneading dough.

 What you will need to make Chelsea Buns